 Acquisition targets.
 Finding targets to carry out an M&A strategy is often a very time consuming process which fails to identify suitable targets and closed deals.
 Low M&A execution rates are due to various factors, including limited search parameters, search biases, due diligence challenges and buyer/seller price expectation mismatches.
 With big data it will be possible to drastically improve M&A target searches and pre-screen targets more effectively, which should improve successful deal close percentages.

 Business model validation.
 A significant challenge in analyzing a potential acquisition target is validating a company’s core business model.
 Particularly for acquirers who are not located in the same market as the target company, it can be very difficult to obtain real time market information and predict what that means for a company’s business prospects.
-With big data, it will be possible to obtain far more detailed analyses of factors such as how fast a target company’s market is growing or shrinking, how cyclical market patterns compare with historical patterns, the amount of customers that are in a market or positioned to enter a market and their preferences and how the market is reacting to the target’s or competitor’s products.
+With big quantities of data data, it will be possible to obtain far more detailed analyses of factors such as how fast a target company’s market is growing or shrinking, how cyclical market patterns compare with historical patterns, the amount of customers that are in a market or positioned to enter a market and their preferences and how the market is reacting to the target’s or competitor’s products.

 Valuation.
 Often a major roadblock to executing M&A deals is valuation.
 Even setting side common biases for buyers to discount firm and asset values and sellers to inflate them, valuation is very challenging due to the fact that it often involves trying to forecast the future.
 Using big data in connection with market-based valuation techniques, such as EBITDA multiples, it will be possible not only to extract multiples from much wider market data bases, but more quickly and reliably perform comparisons between a target company and the company’s valuation reference set to make appropriate EBITDA adjustments.
 For valuation models that are based on discounted cash flow analyses, it will become easier to prepare cash flows, identify risks to those cash flows based on existing market information and prepare stronger assumptions about how those risks will affect those cash flows.